sdelquin/notibday/README.md

 $ pipenv run python main.py
 ~~~

+### VIP file

+When obtaining next birthdays a `vip.dat` file can be filled in with those *very important people* who we want to be aware of their birthdays from.

+The structure of this file is as simple as writing the **whole name (and surname)** of the person at each line.

 ### Telegram Bot

 It will be also necessary to create a **Telegram Bot** using [BotFather](https://telegram.me/BotFather).
 You will get an identifier (*token*) for your bot.
 Write this token into de configuration file.